Opening the era of quasar host studies at high redshift with JWST: Results

 As mentioned above, the decomposition of SDSS1420A reveals a clear spiral galaxy for which 2D SED fitting is feasible.
 We use the host-only image in seven \jwst\ filters and run the SED fitting on a pixel-by-pixel basis to generate spatially-resolved maps.
 Since the \hst\ F814W filter cannot resolve the host, we do not include this filter in the 2D SED fitting.
 To enhance the signal-to-noise and generate a map at the resolution of the PSF, we re-bin the pixels to 2$\times$2 for LW filter image and 4$\times$4 for SW filter image.
 Finally, the 2D SED fitting is performed at a pixel scale of $\sim0\farcs{}06$.

 The final 2D SED fitting result is shown in Figure~\ref{fig:sedmap} which includes the maps of stellar mass, SFR, and galaxy age.
 Since residual PSF features caused by the mismatch are strong in the center pixels, we only consider the region beyond $0\farcs{}24$ ($\sim$2~kpc), which are left unmasked in the images.
-The 2D SED fitting result shows that the inner region seems to have higher SFR and younger age.
-Within an inner annulus (2.0$<$ radius $<$ 4.0 kpc), we measure an average SFR density of 0.54~M$_{\odot}$/yr/kpc$^2$ and age of 1.26 Gyr.
+The 2D SED fitting result shows that the inner region has higher SFR and a younger age.
+Within an inner annulus (2.0 $<$ radius $<$ 4.0 kpc), we measure an average SFR density of 0.54~M$_{\odot}$/yr/kpc$^2$ and age of 1.26 Gyr.
 This SFR density is close to that of normal star-forming disk galaxies (i.e., sBzK) at $z\sim1.5$ \citep{Daddi2010}.
-In a larger annulus (4.0$<$ radius $<$ 8.0 kpc), the SFR density drops to 0.095~M$_{\odot}$/yr/kpc$^2$ while the age rises to 1.64 Gyr.
-The relative SFR density decreases by a factor of $\sim$six.
+In a larger annulus (4.0 $<$ radius $<$ 8.0 kpc), the SFR density drops to 0.095~M$_{\odot}$/yr/kpc$^2$ while the age rises to 1.64 Gyr.
+The relative SFR density decreases by a factor of six.
+Furthermore, the specific star formation rate (sSFR) is $\log$(sSFR/yr$^{-1})=-9.98$ and $\log$(sSFR/yr$^{-1})=-10.20$ in the inner and outer annulus, respectively.
 Based on our 2D SED fit results, stars are growing in the center region, possibly contributing to the build-up of the bulge component.
 This may argue against simple AGN quenching since one would expect less star formation in the central regions as compared to the outskirts.